tweerlei/plumber/README.md

-  not                         Logically negate the current value or:<value>                  Logically OR the current value with the given attribute's value plus:<value>                Add the given attribute's value to the current value set:<name>                  Set the given attribute to the current value then:<value>                Sets the current value to the given attribute's value if current value is truthy value:<value>               Sets the current value to the given value
+  not                         Logically negate the current value or:<value>                  Logically OR the current value with the given attribute's value plus:<value>                Add the given attribute's value to the current value range-reset                 Reset range to default given by --start-after/--stop-after set:<name>                  Set the given attribute to the current value then:<value>                Sets the current value to the given attribute's value if current value is truthy value:<value>               Sets the current value to the given value